cedadev/jasmin-help-hugo-hinode/content/docs/batch-computing/orchid-gpu-cluster.md

 1. An existing JASMIN account and valid `jasmin-login` access role: {{<button size="sm" href="https://accounts.jasmin.ac.uk/services/login_services/jasmin-login/">}}Apply here{{</button>}}
 2. **Subsequently** (once `jasmin-login` has been approved and completed), the `orchid` access role: {{<button size="sm" href="https://accounts.jasmin.ac.uk/services/additional_services/orchid/">}}Apply here{{</button>}}

-The `jasmin-login` access role ensures that your account is set up with access to the LOTUS batch processing cluster, while the `orchid` role grants access to the special LOTUS partition used by ORCHID.
+The `jasmin-login` access role ensures that your account is set up with access to the LOTUS batch processing cluster, while the `orchid` role grants access to the special LOTUS partition and QoS used by ORCHID.

 Holding the `orchid` role also gives access to the GPU interactive node.